 With a campervan in Portugal, you can move at your own pace, choose your own itinerary, and have the freedom to be totally nomadic on your trip!
 Perhaps you’ve seen a stunning vineyard on your journey to the coast?
-Simply pull over and spend the day learning about wine, on your own schedule.
+Simply pull over and spend the day learning about wine on your own schedule.
 Rather rent a car?
 That’s also possible!

 Who Should You Hire From?

 Portugal is one of the main players in the road trip game, and because of this, there are plenty of companies to hire a campervan from.
 From big companies to vintage camper companies and smaller family-run businesses, there’s a camper for every kind of traveler!

-Soul Campers is a family-run company, and couldn’t have been happier with our experience.
+Soul Campers is a family-run company, and we couldn’t have been happier with our experience.
 Besides being extremely comfortable and equipped with everything you need for the trip, they are environmentally friendly!
 Our van was insulated with locally sourced cork and even had solar panels for power.
-Pick up is free from the town of Faro in the Algarve.
-Alternatively, pick up can be arranged in Lisbon or Seville for a small fee.
+Pick-up is free from the town of Faro in the Algarve.
+Alternatively, the pick-up can be arranged in Lisbon or Seville for a small fee.

 Campervan Hire Price

 The price of hiring a campervan in Portugal will vary depending on the season and the size/type of campervan you need.
-For example, in the summer high season rental prices can double, as well as campsites being more expensive.
-Prices on average start from 60 EUR per night in the low winter season, but will be higher if you need add-ons.
+For example, in the summer high season, rental prices can double, as well as campsites are more expensive.
+Prices, on average, start from 60 EUR per night in the low winter season but will be higher if you need add-ons.